-There are some situations when running an antivirus on Linux makes sense, but the average Linux desktop isn’t one of them.
+When running an antivirus on Linux, some situations make sense, but the average Linux desktop isn’t one of them.

 In this article, we will answer your questions and give you a few tips depending on your system usage.

-Although there is no perfect or invulnerable operating system, it can be said that a Linux computer has a lower risk of being attacked by malware or virus than other operating systems such as Windows or macOS, for different reasons we will talk about next.
+Although there is no perfect or invulnerable operating system, it can be said that a Linux computer has a lower risk of being attacked by malware or virus than other operating systems such as Windows or macOS; for different reasons, which we will talk about next.

 1. Linux is Safe by Design

-Above all, we must take into account the architecture of a Linux operating system itself.
+Above all, we must consider a Linux operating system’s architecture.

-Additionally, Linux does not process executables without explicit permission as this is not a separate and independent process.
-You’ll have to
+Linux does not process executables without explicit permission as this is not a separate and independent process.
+So you’ll have to

 2. Software Sources

-Conversely, all Linux distributions have official repositories, that is, applications that are signed and verified for proper operation and that do not have vulnerability problems.
+Conversely, all Linux distributions have official repositories, signed and verified applications for proper operation, and do not have vulnerability problems.
 So, if you only install official applications of the repositories, it is almost impossible for viruses to leak into the system.

-In addition, the most people using Linux don’t use pirated programs and games that could come packaged with malicious software.
-They use their distribution’s official software center and maybe some trusted repositories on top.
+In addition, most people using Linux don’t use pirated programs and games that could come packaged with malicious software.
+Instead, they use their distribution’s official software center and maybe some trusted repositories on top.